twosuperior/registry/README.md

 Laravel 4/5 Registry Manager for storing application specific settings.
 A mashup of https://github.com/theelphie/registry and https://github.com/torann/laravel-4-registry.
 A big thanks to @Torann and @theelphie.

+Thanks also to @srlabs for his blog on [Laravel 5 Package Development](http://stagerightlabs.com/blog/laravel5-pacakge-development-service-provider)

 ## Installation for Laravel 5